koszullab/E_coli_analysis/README.md

 chr1 4134782 16 chr1 4134678 0
 ```

-chr1 corresponds here to the chromosome of *Escherichi coli* genome.
-We used  MG1655 reference genome (GenBank: U00096.2, total length 4639675).
-We name this file output_alignment_idpt.dat.ind3.

-We then assigned eahc read to its corresponding restriction fragment as described previously in [https://github.com/axelcournac/3C_tutorial](https://github.com/axelcournac/3C_tutorial).
+where chr1 corresponds to *Escherichi coli* genome.
+Each read is assigned to a restriction fragment as described in https://github.com/axelcournac/3C_tutorial (Cournac et al., MMiB, 2016).

-## Building of the contacts map
+## Building contacts map
-To build the contact map and and filtered the non informative events, we use the python code 3Cevents_MATRICE.py [`3Cevents_MATRICE.py`](python_codes/3Cevents_MATRICE.py):
+To build the contact map and filter non-informative events, we use 3Cevents_MATRICE.py [`3Cevents_MATRICE.py`](python_codes/3Cevents_MATRICE.py):
 ```bash
 python 3Cevents_MATRICE.py output_alignment_idpt.dat.ind3 5000 WT_rep1_5kb
 ```
-The first argument corresponds to the path of the file named output_alignment_idpt.dat.ind3 containing the informations of the mapped pairs of reads.
-The second argument is the size of the bin, here 5000 bp.
-We generally use this resolution for the whole study which is a good compromise between resolution and signa robustness.
-The third argument is the name of the prefixe for the file of the contacts maps.
+The first argument corresponds to the path of the file “output_alignment_idpt.dat.ind3”, which contains the alignment information.
+The second argument corresponds to the size of the bin (here: 5,000bp).
+The third argument is the name of the prefix for the file of the contacts maps.
+To plot and/or save the contact map, use [plot_mat_temp.py](python_codes/plot_mat_temp.py)

-The generated picture is and corresponds to the first figure of the manuscript.
-To plot the contact map and save in various formats, we use the python code [plot_mat_temp.py](python_codes/plot_mat_temp.py)
 ```bash
 python plot_mat_temp.py mat_temp_WT_rep1_5000.txt WT_rep1_5000
 ```